jsartori12/Graffiti/README.md

 **Path A — structured epitope (HELIX / SHEET / MIXED):** PyRosetta's `MotifGraft` mover searches the scaffold for backbone segments that geometrically match the epitope's N- and C-terminal anchors, then grafts the full epitope backbone.
 The scaffold's 3D geometry changes.

 **Path B — loop epitope (LOOP):** A full backbone graft is overkill for flexible loops.
-GRAFFITI finds an existing scaffold loop of compatible length, mutates its sequence residue-by-residue to match the epitope, then runs CCD to close chain breaks and FastRelax to resolve clashes.
-Backbone movement is minimal.
+GRAFFITI finds an existing scaffold loop of compatible length, mutates its sequence residue-by-residue to match the epitope, then runs Repacking.

 This logic lives in `ss_utils.py` and is shared by both worker modules.